 Law

-Will my degree be recognised?
+Will my law degree be recognised if I study abroad?

 If you study law in the European Union then your degree will be recognised.
 If you study at a good university elsewhere, your degree will be recognised.
 BUT, if you study law abroad it is unlikely that you will study English law.
 If you wish to practise law in this country you will probably need to do a conversion course on your return.